-It is helpful to look at a few of the more prevalent management fads before we review the results of real research.
+It is helpful to review a few of the more prevalent motivational myths and fads—those involving generational differences and those about people’s attitudes toward work—before we review the results of systematic research.

 Blame It on the Young

 These seemingly significant differences make for interesting reading, and the business media have surely accommodated us.
 Numerous stories have been published on generational change and its implications for management practice.
 Generation X, for example, is widely assumed to put maximum emphasis on individual freedom and minimum emphasis on company loyalty.
-A few years ago, the author of a Fortune article on GenX advised that, "If your competitor lets employees keep a birdbath in the office, you will have no choice but to follow suit."
-A Time columnist summed up the generation as one that, "...would rather hike in the Himalayas than climb a corporate ladder."
+A number of years ago, the author of a Fortune article on “GenX” advised that, “If your competitor lets employees keep a birdbath in the office, you will have no choice but to follow suit.”1 A Time columnist summed up the generation as one that, “...would rather hike in the Himalayas than climb a corporate ladder.”2

-An example of this tendency to confuse youthful tastes with human needs became most dramatically apparent in the early 1970s.
-As the tumultuous '60s ended, a deluge of books, television specials, and newspaper articles spotlighted a new generation of workers.
+An early and dramatic example of this tendency to confuse youthful tastes with human needs in the workplace occurred in the early 1970s.
+As the tumultuous ‘60s ended, a deluge of books, television specials, and newspaper articles spotlighted a new generation of workers.
 These young people were (supposedly) severely discontented with work.
 Even worse, it was popularly suggested that the traditional sources of worker grievances (unhappiness with pay, benefits, hours, and working conditions) were no longer the primary causes of worker dissatisfaction.
-We were told that the very nature of work itself drove the "new" worker to near distraction.
-This worker was shown as a product of the '60s, when rebellion against "over 30" adult materialistic values appeared widespread, and freedom and self-actualization were the goals.
-These workers, it was claimed, would not settle for their fathers' routine and mind-numbing jobs.
+We were told that the very nature of the work itself drove the “new” worker to near distraction.
+This worker was depicted as a product of the ‘60s, when rebellion against “over 30” adult materialistic values appeared widespread, and freedom and self-actualization were the goals.
+These workers, it was claimed, would not settle for their fathers’ routine and mind-numbing jobs.

-Work-related problems are contributing to a decline in physical and mental health, decreased family stability and community cohesiveness, and less "balanced" political attitudes.
-Growing unhappiness with work is also producing increased drug abuse, alcohol addiction, aggression, and delinquency in the workplace and in the society at large.
+- Work-related problems are contributing to a decline in physical and mental health, decreased family stability and community cohesiveness, and less “balanced” political attitudes.
+Growing unhappiness with work is also producing increased drug abuse, alcohol addiction, aggression, and delinquency in the workplace and in the society at large.3

 That statement was quite an indictment, and one that the media repeated endlessly.
 Of course, when a single factor (in this case, “dehumanizing” work content) is presumed to be responsible for so many business, social, and personal ills, rest assured that a single cure would soon follow.
 In the case of the HEW report, the cure (or, more accurately, the cure-all) was seen as the magic of “job enrichment.”